SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 ```
 A full list of potential linear solvers can be found [here](https://docs.sciml.ai/LinearSolve/dev/solvers/solvers/#Full-List-of-Methods), however, the default choice typically performs well.

-A unique approach to the linear solvers is to use a Jacobian-free Newton-Krylov method.
+A unique approach to the linear solvers is to use a matrix-free Newton-Krylov method.
 These do not actually compute the Jacobian, but rather *the effect of multiplying it with a vector*.
 They are typically advantageous for large systems (with large Jacobians), and can be designated using the `KrylovJL_GMRES` linear solver:
 ```@example ode_simulation_performance_3
 solve(oprob, Rodas5P(linsolve = KrylovJL_GMRES()))
 nothing # hide